coopyey/personal-site/content/plants.md

 **Type:** Perennial \
 **Potted:** January 2024 \
 **Pot:** 6" nursery pot \
-**This plant is toxic to cats, dogs, and horses, an can aggrevate hayfever in some individuals.
+**This plant is toxic to cats, dogs, and horses, an can aggravate hayfever in some individuals.
 This plant can also easily become invasive,** so if you wish to grow it please check your state or country's department of agriculture to ensure they are not considereed a noxious weed or otherwise need quarantine.

 This plant is more slow-growing than the others I have potted, but it started doing *very* well once I switched to the plant shelves and swapped out my grow lights.
 I wonder if it wasn't quite getting enough light in the old setup because I had to adjust the light height based on the taller plants.
 The leaves on it are all very cute and I'm very happy with it thus far!